rewgs/open-stage-control-ts/resources/docs/docs/getting-started/introduction.md

 ## Overview

-Open Stage Control consists in 3 modules: the server, the launcher and the client.
+Open Stage Control consists of 3 modules: the server, the launcher and the client.

 The **server** is the core of the software, it is responsible for sending and receiving all osc/midi messages, and act as a web server that serves the clients web application.
 It is written in Javascript and runs with Electron, a cross-platform framework based on Chromium.
 By default, the server always opens a client window when it starts but it can be run in *headless* mode, without any window.